johngable/MS3-Challenge/README.md

 ## What does it do?

-The code initializes an SQLite DB within the repo folder and fill its with VALID data from a user inputted CSV file.
+The code initializes an SQLite DB within the repo folder and fills it with VALID data from a user inputted CSV file.

 ## How to setup and run